Concept Types

 Chemicals & Drugs refers to small molecules and certain proteins, such as therapeutic peptides, antibodies, and antigens.

-Examples: DAPI, osimertinib, amino acids, platinum oxide, Von Willebrand antigen
+• Examples: DAPI, osimertinib, amino acids, platinum oxide, Von Willebrand antigen

 Context

-Context refers to concepts that provide broader context for other concepts in the same document such as references to groups, organizations, demographics, geographies, locations, date ranges, etc. Note: these labels are most likely to be re-assigned or refined in future updates.
+Context refers to concepts that provide broader context for other concepts in the same document such as references to groups, organizations, demographics, geographies, locations, date ranges, etc.

-Examples: Nurses, Libraries, National Cancer Institute, year, percent
+• Examples: Nurses, Libraries, National Cancer Institute, year, percent

 Genetics